learnbin.net nav logo

 Relative velocity of moving objects

-Let's imagine that two cars of A and B start to move on a straight road at the same initial position.
+Let's imagine that two cars, A and B, start to move on a straight road in the same initial position.
 Velocities of A and B are 40 ms-1 and 50 ms-1 respectively.
 Both cars are moving in the same direction.

 We can find the relative velocities of each car as follows.